 "7.
-If a use tax should be due from either a carrier owner or a corporate owner, [V] would have no obligation to collect it.
-[V] will not be a 'retailer engaged in business in this state' as defined in §6203; but even if it were, it will be delivering the modified aircraft to the buyer outside California and would not be liable for use tax collection unless it were to have actual notice that the owner intended to make the first functional use of the modified aircraft in California."
-We do not have sufficient information to reach a conclusion as to whether [V] would be a retailer engaged in business in this state.
+If a use tax should be due from either a carrier owner or a corporate owner, V--- would have no obligation to collect it.
+V--- will not be a 'retailer engaged in business in this state' as defined in §6203; but even if it were, it will be delivering the modified aircraft to the buyer outside California and would not be liable for use tax collection unless it were to have actual notice that the owner intended to make the first functional use of the modified aircraft in California."

+We do not have sufficient information to reach a conclusion as to whether V--- would be a retailer engaged in business in this state.
 A retailer engaged in business in this state includes any retailer maintaining, directly or indirectly, or through an agent, a warehouse or storage place or other place of business.
 (Rev. & Tax.
 Code § 6203(a).)
-[V] will be sending property owned by it to its subcontractor in California for installation into the aircraft of [V]'s customers.
-It is possible that this involves storage which would make [V] a retailer engaged in business in this state (for example, if the subcontractor had a dedicated storage area for property owned by [V] which would be stored until needed).
+V--- will be sending property owned by it to its subcontractor in California for installation into the aircraft of V---'s customers.
+It is possible that this involves storage which would make V--- a retailer engaged in business in this state (for example, if the subcontractor had a dedicated storage area for property owned by V--- which would be stored until needed).
 We also note that a retailer engaged in business in this state includes a retailer having any representative operating in this state for the purpose of taking orders.
 (Rev. & Tax.
 Code § 6203(b).)
-If the contractor in California, [V] might be regarded as a retailer engaged in business in this state, depending on the actual contractual provisions.
+If the contracts among the parties provided that the customer could give orders for modification to the subcontractor in California, V--- might be regarded as a retailer engaged in business in this state, depending on the actual contractual provisions.

-If [V] is regarded as a retailer engaged in business in this state, we agree that [V] will be liable for use tax collection if it has actual notice that its customer intends to make first functional use of the aircraft in California.
-However, this is not the only circumstance for which [V] will be liable for use tax collection.
+If V--- is regarded as a retailer engaged in business in this state, we agree that V--- will be liable for use tax collection if it has actual notice that its customer intends to make first functional use of the aircraft in California.
+However, this is not the only circumstance for which V--- will be liable for use tax collection.
 Revenue and Taxation Code Section 6247 sets forth the presumption that tangible personal property delivered outside this state to a purchase known by the retailer to be a resident of this state was purchased from the retailer for storage, use, or other consumption in this state.
 This presumption may be controverted by a statement in writing, signed by the purchaser, and retained by the vendor, that the property was purchased for use at a designated point or points outside this state.
-This presumption may also be controverted by other evidence satisfactory to the Board that the property outside California to a known California resident, there is a presumption that the property was purchased for use in California and, if a retailer engaged in business in this state, [V] is liable for use tax collection unless it takes the specified statement in writing or otherwise establishes that the property was not purchased for use in California.
+This presumption may also be controverted by other evidence satisfactory to the Board that the property was not purchased for storage, use, or other consumption in this state.
+Thus, if V--- delivers the property outside California to a known California resident, there is a presumption that the property was purchased for use in California and, if a retailer engaged in business in this state, V--- is liable for use tax collection unless it takes the specified statement in writing or otherwise establishes that the property was not purchased for use in California.

-When California sales or use tax is applicable, the measure of that tax would be [V]'s total charge when [V] performs fabrication.
-When [V] performs repairs, the measure of tax is the fair retail selling price of the parts and materials sold to the customer.
+When California sales or use tax is applicable, the measure of that tax would be V---'s total charge when V--- performs fabrication.
+When V--- performs repairs, the measure of tax is the fair retail selling price of the parts and materials sold to the customer.